 You will also need to think about who will be doing what in order to achieve whatever it is you want to achieve (within the specified timeframe and budget allocated).

 Lastly, you have the “Measuring” phase.
-This may be drafted at the same time as the Thinking phase, although it is important to split it out and let people realise the importance of measuring whatever it is you are going to be doing.
+This may be drafted at the same time as the Thinking phase, although it is important to split it out and let people realise the importance of measuring whatever it is you are going to do.

-If you are at splitting tasks up across your team, call everyone together at the beginning and explain the need for everyone to be committed and bought in to the process.
-Explain that if they need help or they get hit with a large client matter, they need to shout.
-The process should also be collaborative with everyone willing to help someone else if needs be.
+If you are at splitting tasks up across your team, call everyone together at the beginning and explain the need for commitment and buyin to the process.
+Explain that if they need help or get hit with a large client matter, they need to shout and not let their part grid to a halt without anyone knowing.
+The process should also be collaborative with everyone willing to help someone else out if needs be.